PeeperLab/CopywriteR/README.md

 and the corresponding 'C' data set would from a matched germline sample.
 We recommend identifying on-target and off-target regions based on a germline sample if possible, as this would avoid identifying highly amplified regions as on-target regions.
-Please refer to our
+Please refer to
 [Kuilman et al., 2015](http://genomebiology.com/2015/16/1/49/abstract) for more details on how CopywriteR extracts copy number profiles from targeted sequencing.